gzy2520/mouse-spaceflight-transcriptome-publication/README.md

 - `tables/log/`: regenerated expression summaries and sample values.
 - `provenance/`: figure/source mapping, sample scope, tissue order and runtime.

-The old `Table_S4_Repair_Genes_Expression_and_ANOVA.xlsx` was not used for the paper's significance analysis.
-The supplied `2way_anova_7_pathways.xlsx` is an external software result stored under `data/external_statistics/`.
-Only internal theme names were normalized; all cells and statistical results remain unchanged.
-The renderer neither recalculates it nor substitutes the obsolete one-way ANOVA.
-The external result alone does not encode a reproducible software analysis setup.

 For the complete source-data workflow, follow [`upstream/README.md`](upstream/README.md).